Impair definition

 Impair or “Impairment” has the meaning developed under New Mexico water law.

-Impair or “adversely affect” shall mean causing a condition in which the employee is or may be unable to properly perform duties due to the effects of drugs or alcohol.
+Impair or “adversely affect” shall mean causing a condition in which the employee is or may be unable to properly perform his or her duties due to the effects of drugs, cannabis, or alcohol in his or her body.
 Where impairment exists or is presumed, incapacity for duty shall be presumed.
+Impairment for cannabis is challenging to measure given the slow metabolism of cannabis metabolites that can exist in the blood for weeks beyond the period of any intoxicating effects of the drug.
+A more exacting testing process is necessary to determine impairment beyond the mere presence in the blood.

 Impair means to make or cause to become worse; weaken or damage.
 Projects must be designed so as to not significantly impair the wetland resource areas, buffer zones and/or the wetland resource values protected under this bylaw.